Krishnamohan33/ky-programming-languages-and-uses/FAQ.md

 ## How can I get updates about this repository?

 You can watch this repository on GitHub to receive notifications about new contributions, issues, and discussions.
-Additionally, follow us on [mention your social media handles, e.g., Twitter, LinkedIn] for updates.
+Additionally, follow us on https://www.linkedin.com/in/krishnamohan-yagneswaran-546b4323a/ for updates.

 ## Where can I find more resources about programming languages?